 Believe – Have you ever gotten ready for something and had that feeling that no matter what happens you are going to succeed at it?
 What happened?
 You probably got what you wanted right?
 Well, the same thing applies here.
 The body cannot achieve anything that the mind thinks is impossible.
 Did you know that when people under hypnosis touched an ice cube that they were told was a hot piece of steel they actually developed a blister?
 This just goes to show the power of belief and that whether you think you can or can’t, you are going to be right!
 “As a man thinketh so shall he be!”

-In the next part of How To Workout To Gain Muscle For Ectomorphs, I’ll discuss the specifics of sets, reps, loading patterns and the actual first routine that helped me go from 126 pounds to 175 pounds inside one year.
+In the next part of How To Start Working Out, I’ll discuss the specifics of sets, reps, loading patterns and the actual first routine that helped me not only go from 126 pounds to 175 pounds inside one year – but also go from a fat 210 to a lean 184 in three months.
+Go Here For The Basics Of Working Out And A Basic Workout Routine For Beginners.

 FEEDBACK: Is this helpful so far?
 Do you have any questions?
 Would you like to see more?
-Let me know below in the comments.
+Let me know below by replying to any of my newsletters.
 I use your feedback to determine the next steps for the How To Start Working Out At Home Again series.
+I’ll also answer questions on youtube.